Skip to content

 @is_cached o.prop

 Can be used both outside and inside a @dynamicstruct body.
-Inside a struct definition, omit the object prefix — just use the property name:
+Inside a struct definition, omit the object prefix — just use the property name (with parens for indexed properties).

 julia